Definition

 Common data formats include the following:

-Encryption and decryption of data communications are also performed at the presentation layer.
-Here, encryption methods and keys exchange between the two communicating devices.
-Only the sender and receiver can properly encode and decode data so it returns to a readable format.
+The presentation layer also performs data encryption and decryption.
+Here, encryption methods and keys exchange between two communicating devices.
+Only the sender and receiver can properly encode and decode data so that it returns to a readable format.

 Chart depicting the location of the presentation layer within the OSI model.

-The presentation layer is located at Layer 6 of the OSI model.
+The presentation layer is located at layer 6 of the OSI model.

-The tool that manages Hypertext Transfer Protocol (HTTP) is an example of a program that loosely adheres to the presentation layer of OSI.
+Although HTTP is technically considered an application-layer protocol per the TCP/IP model, it includes presentation layer services within it.
+The tool that manages HTTP is an example of a program that loosely adheres to the OSI presentation layer.

-HTTP receives a return message from the web server that includes a Multipurpose Internet Mail Extensions (MIME) header.
-The MIME header indicates the type of file -- text, video, or audio -- that has been received so that an appropriate player utility can present the file to the user.
+HTTP works when the requesting device forwards user requests passed to the web browser onto a web server elsewhere in the network.
+It then receives a return message from the web server including a Multipurpose Internet Mail Extensions (MIME) header.
+The MIME header indicates the file type -- text, video or audio -- that it received so an appropriate player utility can present the file to the user.

-Continue Reading About presentation layer
+Continue Reading About What is the presentation layer?

 Dig Deeper on Network infrastructure